 The BGA GMP report (BGA 267) form and maintenance worksheets form part of the maintenance records and must be retained by the operator.
 If the aircraft operator changes the maintenance records must pass to the new operator.
 All maintenance records including log books must be kept for a minimum of 2 years from the aircraft being permanently withdrawn from service or scrapped.

-Previous issues of the BGA 267 may be used for BGA registered, non powered gliders, until stocks are depleted.
+Previous issues of the BGA 267 may be used for BGA registered (BGA C of A), non powered gliders, until stocks are depleted.
 The Task description should be used for the certification item.
 Note: some tasks will be merged or separated.
 The certifying inspector is responsible to ensure all tasks in section 4 are completed.
 For CAA-UK registered aircraft, only the latest issue BGA 267 is acceptable.

 Certification of Maintenance